 Additionally, funds are designated for retirement fund, quasi-endowment, and health and property casualty fund.
 The current balances in the unrestricted and designated funds listed above meet the requirements of this policy.
+In November 2021, the College outsourced bookstore operations to Follett Inc, a third-party administrator.
+At that point inventory was sold to Follet, Inc, sold at a clearance sale or written off and the remaining funds designated for auxiliary activities were transferred to the College's General Fund.

-Net Investment In Capital Assets - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
+Net Investment in Capital Assets - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.